Diddleslip/improved-side-bar/README.md

-# improved-side-bar
+# Improved-side-bar
-Second project to improve and try out new ideas for a sidebar.
+## Second project to improve and try out new ideas for a sidebar.